dnsos/countings-app/README.md

 # Countings App

+## Features

+### Geolocations

+Each counting has geolocations associated with it.
+All users and visitors are able to view geolocations because they are aggregated on district level and are therefore anonymous.

+> This may become more granular in the future.

+The aggregation is achieved with a model `District` that holds all Berlin districts with a PostGIS-powered column `geometry` which stores the multipolygon outline of each district and its `name`.
+An association model `Geolocation` links countings with districts (TBD).

 ## Testing

 We use Rails' built-in `minitest` for testing.
 Its features cover all the use cases of this app.
 Conventionally find the tests in the `test/` folder.